 AI Greenhouse Lessons Learned

-Launch Priorities
+Operating Priorities

 - Gas heat is 3.9x cheaper per BTU than electric for sustained cold.